RealOrangeOne/theorangeone.net/content/posts/state-of-the-apps-2020.md

 ## RSS

-For the last 2 or so years now, I've been a heavy RSS user.
+For the last two or so years now, I've been a heavy RSS user.
 I've fully replaced YouTube subscriptions with it, because the subscription management is famously garbage.

 As an aggregator, I use [tt-rss](https://tt-rss.org/).
 [Last year]({{< relref "my-stack-2018" >}}) I said the UI was hard to get to grips with, but after spending more and more time with [FreshRSS](https://www.freshrss.org/), their UI got on my nerves even more.